Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-In summary, the Bode-Fano limit (\ref{eq:BF_magic_ineq}) can in principle be evaded by relaxing the assumption of a linear, passive, reciprocal system, using for example an active matching circuit.
-Furthermore, the optimization framework developed here can be extended to a multiple-receiver approach (including spatially isolated receivers and multiple spatial modes within the same volume) by extending to scattering matrices with larger dimensions and making optimal use of coherent and incoherent information.
-However, the optimized multiple-receiver approach is limited by generalized broadband matching criteria.
+In summary, the Bode-Fano limit (\ref{eq:BF_magic_ineq}) can in principle be evaded by relaxing the assumption of a linear, passive, reciprocal system, using for example, active impedance-matching.
+Furthermore, the optimization framework developed in this paper can be extended to a multiple-receiver approach (such as multi-wavelength structures and multi-moded cavities) by extending to scattering matrices with larger dimensions and making optimal use of coherent and incoherent information.
+However, the optimized multiple-receiver approach is still limited by generalized broadband matching criteria.